 You can assign specific administrators to an incident.
 When you do, other administrators-those to whom it has not been assigned-no longer have the ability to perform actions on this incident, with the exception of Superusers.
-Administrators with the proper role may still be able to view the incident however.
+Administrators with the proper role may still be able to view the incident, however.

-To assign an incident to someone for action:
+To assign an incident to another administrator:

-- 1. Select the incident.

-- 2. From the toolbar, select Workflow > Assign.

-- 3. Select the Assign to option.

-- 4. From the drop-down list, select the person to whom to assign the incident.

-- 5. Add comments if desired.

-- 6. Click OK.
+- 1. Select one or more incidents.
+Note that if you want to assign all the filtered incidents, there is no need to make any selections. - 2.
+From the toolbar, select Workflow > Assign. - 3.
+Select the Assign to option. - Select Apply to selected incidents to apply the action only to the incidents you selected in the list. - Select Apply to all filtered incidents to apply the action to all filtered incidents in the list. - 4.
+Select the Assign to option. - 5.
+From the drop-down list, select the person to whom to assign the incident. - 6.
+Add comments if desired. - 7.
+Click OK.